jonathanhogg/flitter/docs/windows.md

 rendering tree: as a direct child of the window, and as an input to the `threshold.frag` shader program.

+References *within* a single `!window` tree are updated in render order: the children of a node are rendered in-order before rendering the node.
+So a `!reference` node that refers to a node that has already been rendered will use the *current* rendered image of that node.
+A reference to a node that occurs later (including any parent node of the `!reference`) is valid only *after* the first frame and will return the rendered image from the previous frame.

+A `!reference` to a node *outside* of the enclosing `!window` (or `!offscreen`) is also valid only after the first frame and will return the rendered texture from *either the current or previous frame*.
+No guarantees are made about the render order of top-level nodes.

 ## Filters

 In addition to the nodes above, a set of useful filters are provided, each of